Roger Scruton: Conservatism

 Scruton was best known for his writing in support of conservatism, and his intellectual heroes were Edmund Burke, Samuel Taylor Coleridge, Fyodor Dostoevsky, Georg Wilhelm Friedrich Hegel, John Ruskin, and T. S. Eliot.
 His third book, The Meaning of Conservatism (1980) – which he called "a somewhat Hegelian defence of Tory values in the face of their betrayal by the free marketeers" – was responsible, he said, for blighting his academic career.
-He supported Margaret Thatcher, while remaining sceptical of her view of the market as a solution to everything, but after the Falklands War, he thought that she "recognised that the self-identity of the country was at stake, and that its revival was a political task".
+He supported Margaret Thatcher, while remaining sceptical of her view of the market as a solution to everything, but after the Falklands War, he thought she "recognised that the self-identity of the country was at stake, and that its revival was a political task".
+Scruton was opposed to the over-reliance of Thatcherism on the free market, and advocated for authority and tradition.
+He believed freedom was emergent from and not the cause of a well-functioning society.
+He claimed Thatcher was unmoved by this strand of philosophy and was instead guided by Alan Walters and Alfred Sherman.

 Scruton wrote in Gentle Regrets (2005) that he found several of Burke's arguments in Reflections on the Revolution in France (1790) persuasive.
 Although Burke was writing about revolution, not socialism, Scruton was persuaded that, as he put it, the utopian promises of socialism are accompanied by an abstract vision of the mind that bears little relation to the way most people think.
 Burke also convinced him that there is no direction to history, no moral or spiritual progress; that people think collectively toward a common goal only during crises such as war, and that trying to organize society this way requires a real or imagined enemy; hence, Scruton wrote, the strident tone of socialist literature.